 Clarifications for the Walkers Haute Route Book

-We were able to follow the Walker’s Haute Book by Kev Reynolds (2019 Edition) without ever needing to backtrack.
+We were able to follow the Walker’s Haute Book by Kev Reynolds (the sixth edition from 2019; there is now an updated version) without ever needing to backtrack.
 But there were a few times during this stage we felt a little more clarification would have helped so we are providing that clarification here based on our experience.
 These notes were taken related to following Stage 12: Gruben to Augstbordpass to St Niklaus.

 Hotel Schwarzhorn to Ober Gruobu Stafel: